 Was Odysseus Real?

 The fantastic Homeric epics of ancient Greece still ignite our imaginations.
 There’s no denying that.
 Their humanness tells a more uniquely human story than other tales of the time.
-We can look back on the characters – god and man-alike – and see ourselves reflected back to us.
+We can look back on the characters – god and man-like – and see ourselves reflected back to us.

 When Achilles mourns the loss of Patroclus in the Iliad, we feel his sorrow and desperation; when the women of Troy are separated, raped, and enslaved, our blood boils; when Poseidon refuses to forgive Odysseus for blinding his son, we understand his resentment.